|Brand||MINISTRY OF CULTURE, SPORTS AND TOURISM|

 |Taeyeon Kim||Ministry of Culture, Sports and Tourism||Civil Servant of Digital Communication Division|

 South Korea has a major social problem with Internet trolls and fake news.
 Ever since the COVID-19 lockdown began, children’s internet screen time has dramatically increased.
 However, there is no proper digital literacy education program to protect children from the negative side of the internet.
-Our goal is to create an online educational tool that teaches children how to deal with internet trolls and fake news to be a healthy digital citizen.
+The objective of this project is to create an online educational tool that teaches children how to deal with internet trolls and fake news to be a healthy digital citizen.
 We built a web-based interactive educational game <TYPING HERO> optimized for homeschoolers during the pandemic.
-The budget for building an interactive web game which also includes 3-D character design, UX/UI, motion graphics was approximately $70,000.

-We specifically target primary school kids around 10 to 12 years old, who start to actively express their own opinion in public.
+[Best time to learn digital Literacy is when they first learn how to type ] We specifically target primary school kids around 10 to 12 years old, who start to actively express their own opinion in public.
 And that’s the age group learning to master typing skills at school.
-So, we found an opportunity for this specific target group: Using typing game interface for digital literary education.
-Children can master the typing skill while playing the game and learn to act wise dealing with internet trolls and fake news.
-While playing <TYPING HERO>, children will have to clear multiple stages and run into the 7 trolls that represent the 7 different types of Internet negativities kids need to know how to manage.
-Once they clear out all stages, they will be entitled as a “Typing Hero” and get a license to be an Internet citizen with their name on it.
-With this souvenir, children will remind the lessons and who they promised to be.
+So, we found an opportunity for this specific target group: With typing game interface, children can master the typing skill, while playing the game and learn to act wise dealing with the internet trolls and fake news with whimsically interesting stories.